top of page

 This raises some questions

 - What if the documents do not mention health and safety matters?
-Does the NSW WHS Act still apply?
+Does the WHS Act still apply?

 - And what if the documents contain commercially sensitive information?

-- What if the documents are created and located at the PCBU’s head office in another State.
+- What if the documents are created and located at the PCBU’s head office in another State?

 What the NSW Supreme Court Decided